World-class Research in a Capital Location

 - Financial Services – Research Accounting

-The Carleton University Research Office (CURO) offers guidance and access to application forms for internal and external research funding opportunities.
-CURO can assist with applications for sabbaticals, research and teaching achievements awards, travel awards, NSERC, SSHRC, and CIHR.
-CURO also offers a guide to conducting research at Carleton University.
+The Carleton Office for Research Initiatives and Services (CORIS) offers guidance and access to application forms for internal and external research funding opportunities.
+CORIS can assist with applications for sabbaticals, research and teaching achievements awards, travel awards, NSERC, SSHRC, and CIHR.
+CORIS also offers a guide to conducting research at Carleton University.

 Read more about the research from FASS faculty.